Mohankirushna/Shop-CCTV-Face-and-Dress-Detection/README.md

 - Resource cleanup on exit

 ## Notes
+-simple dress model is a updated version of the previous version

 - The system is designed to work with multiple cameras
 - Only the entrance camera (index 0) is guaranteed to work